 MUSIC THERAPY Lou Taylor Pucci and Julia Ormond in The Music Never Stopped

 Genre: Drama; Starring: J.K.
-Simmons, Mia Maestro, Julia Ormond, Lou Taylor Pucci, Cara Seymour; Director: Jim Kohlberg; Author: Gwyn Lurie, Gary Marks, Oliver Sacks; Status: In Season; Runtime (in minutes): In Season; MPAA Rating: In Season; Distributor: Roadside Attractions
+Simmons, Mia Maestro, Julia Ormond, Lou Taylor Pucci, Cara Seymour; Director: Jim Kohlberg; Author: Gwyn Lurie, Gary Marks, Oliver Sacks; Runtime (in minutes): 105; MPAA Rating: PG; Distributor: Roadside Attractions

 Posted January 17 2015 — 3:45 PM EST

 - Adrianne Palicki talks 'Agents of SHIELD' and Bobbi: 'a really interesting struggle for her'

 - 'Justified': Jere Burns on Mikey's loyalty and THAT scene

 - 'Being Mary Jane' director on portraying racism on TV

 - 'Finding Carter' returns with its best hour yet

 - 'Cougar Town' series finale: How the cul-de-sac crew said goodbye

 - Casting Net: Hugh Jackman in 'Apostle Paul,' Stephen Amell in 'TMNT 2'